igem-waterloo/wiki2018/src/markdown/Attributions.md

 Lucy Satora - Provided help with administrative and shipment for the team

-Jen Lehman - Provided help with finances, accessing funds, and booking of hotels for the Waterloo iGEM team.
+Jen Lehman - Provided help with finances, accessing funds, and booking of hotels for the Waterloo iGEM team

 ## Co-op Student